FrankensteinVariorum/fv-collation/plainTextConversion_Steps.md

 ## Stages in Porting from HTML of the Pennsylvania Electronic Edition to Plain Text
 This work completed by Elisa Beshero-Bondar.

-This file documents stages of processing the HTML files of the Pennsylvania Electronic Edition (PA EE) in preparation for automated collation with CollateX, as well as for supplying a diplomatic plain text edition that preserves most of the PA EE’s markup.
+This file documents stages of processing the HTML files of the Pennsylvania Electronic Edition (PA EE) in preparation for automated collation with CollateX, as well as for supplying a diplomatic plain text edition of the 1818 and 1831 texts of _Frankenstein_ that preserves most of the PA EE’s markup.

 ### Decisions for preserving and eliminating markup in plain text versions: